MicrosoftDocs/cpp-docs/docs/dotnet/for-each-in.md

 ---
 # `for each`, `in`

 Iterates through an array or collection.
-This non-standard keyword is available in both C++/CLI and native C++ projects.
-However, using it isn't recommended.
-Consider using a standard [Range-based for Statement (C++)](../cpp/range-based-for-statement-cpp.md) instead.
+This nonstandard keyword is available in both C++/CLI and native C++ projects.
+However, using a standard [Range-based for Statement (C++)](../cpp/range-based-for-statement-cpp.md) is preferred, instead.

-## All Runtimes
+## All runtimes

 ### Syntax